Cotton millers of Manchester & Bollington

-In 1830 he moved from Manchester to live at Pott Hall, Pott Shrigley (he rented it), in order to run his new Clarence mill at Bollington.
+In 1830 he moved from Manchester to live at Pott Hall, Pott Shrigley (he rented it), in order to run his new Clarence mill beside the Macclesfield canal at Bollington.
 He owned or rented most mills in Bollington at various times, employing over 2,000 people.

 After having converted to Methodism at the age of 18, Martin was instrumental in the building of the Methodist church in Bollington, and, later, the Kerridge Wesleyan chapel; he also paid for refreshments at the opening of St John’s Church in 1834.

 He was a Proprietor of the Macclesfield Canal Co.
 Clarence mill was totally dependent on the canal for transport of raw material in and finished product out so being close to the canal management would have been very important to him.

 He was a subscriber to the London & Birmingham Railway Co.
 No doubt he recognised the coming importance of railways, despite being dependent on the Macclesfield canal, and would want to use his influence where he could for the benefit of his business.
 The railway didn’t reach Bollington until 25 years after his death.

 He built Limefield House behind Clarence Mill.
 He left this to his daughter Anne and her husband Joseph Brooke.
 He built Rock Bank House for himself and Hannah but died before he was able to occupy it (death certificate).